BuildOnViction/gitbook/faq/masternode-and-voting/voter.md

 ### **How do I withdraw after unvoting?**

 After unvoting, you need to wait until your VIC is unlocked from the smart contract (96 epochs, approx. 48 hours).
-Then you can go to TomoMaster and click the 'Withdraw' button in your account page (the three vertical dots on the top-right) and choose which withdrawal you want to receive back your VIC.
+Then you can go to VicMaster and click the 'Withdraw' button in your account page (the three vertical dots on the top-right) and choose which withdrawal you want to receive back your VIC.

 Note that you might see multiple withdrawals on your account page if you made multiple unvotes previously.